Arkady23/https.net/README.md

 The "-c filename.pfx" parameter specifies the name of the file containing your site's certificate.
 You can obtain such a file for free, for example, using the wacs.exe console program from the official website win-acme.com.
 To obtain a certificate for a second-level domain and all its third-level subdomains, you must specify two hosts in the wacs.exe responses, for example, kornienko.ru and *.kornienko.ru.
 In this case, you will need to confirm twice (for each host separately) that you are the owner/administrator of these hosts using DNS-1.
 If confirmation is successful, you will receive a single certificate file for both hosts with encryption keys.
 You do not need to set a certificate password; the current version of the servers does not support certificate passwords.

-Prg scripts are processed using COM technology and VFP 9/10(Advanced) DBMS, not CGI.
-COM objects are created as requests from clients are executed.
-By default, visual error output in VFP 9/10(Advanced) DBMS is disabled.
-In case of an error in prg, a description of this error is returned to the script in the ERROR_MESS variable.
-Below is an example of a prg file and the result of its work.
-And also the result of working with a similar prg file, but with an error (the last line break ";" is missing).
+Prg scripts are processed using COM technology and the included VFoxPro.exe repeater (32-bit), not CGI.
+COM objects are created as client requests are processed.
+If a Prg error occurs, a description of the error is returned to the script in the ERROR_MESS variable.
+Below are examples of a test py file, a Prg file, and the output from the test.
+Also included is the output from a similar Prg file, but with an error (the last line break ";" is missing).
 ```PowerShell
 PS D:\> D:\work\httpd\https.net.exe /?
 Multithreaded http.net server version 2.1.0, (C) a.kornienko.ru June 2026.